EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/plot.md

     -
 ### plot.plot_select_points

 plot_select_points function                                     plotting Description: Given an open plot, and X/Y vectors, let the use select using the left-mouse-click arbitrary number of points.
+For each points return the clicked position, and the